Popular music in Sweden: 1990s: The Cheiron phenomenon

 Since the 1990s, Sweden's influence on the international pop music scene has been most evident via a number of heavyweight songwriters and producers.
 Cheiron Studios, spearheaded by Denniz Pop and his protégé Max Martin, helped Ace of Base become an international success, and then went on to creating some of the biggest hits of Britney Spears, Backstreet Boys, NSYNC and Westlife, to name just a few.
-Denniz Pop died from cancer in 1998 and Cheiron Studios was closed two years later, but Martin remains a superstar in the industry - only Paul McCartney and John Lennon have written more #1 Billboard hits than Max Martin.
+Denniz Pop died from cancer in 1998 and Cheiron Studios was closed two years later, but Martin remains a superstar in the industry - only Paul McCartney has written more #1 Billboard hits than Max Martin.
 Other prominent producers who were part of Cheiron include Carl Falk, Rami Yacoub, Kristian Lundin, Jörgen Elofsson, Per Magnusson and Andreas Carlsson.

 Ace of Base's first album Happy Nation (reissued as The Sign) is one of the best-selling debut albums of all time, and was certified nine times platinum in the United States.
 The reggae-influenced song "The Sign" was added to the album at its reissue in the U.S. and became a huge hit.
 It spent six non-consecutive weeks at number one on the Billboard Hot 100 chart and even became the top song on Billboard's 1994 Year End Chart.
 Today Ace of Base's four studio albums have sold more than 30 million copies worldwide, making them the third-most successful Swedish band of all time after ABBA and Roxette.

 Several other Cheiron-propelled Swedish music artists reached international success in the 1990s, such as Dr. Alban, eurodance rappers E-Type and Leila K, and not least Robyn who had her US breakthrough in 1997 with the hit songs "Do You Know (What It Takes)" and "Show Me Love".

 However, not all success stories were created by Cheiron.
 Rock band The Cardigans was formed in Jönköping in 1992 and after steadily gaining popularity at home and in Japan, they became a global name in 1996 through their third album First Band on the Moon.
 The hit single Lovefool was featured on the soundtrack to the film Romeo + Juliet.

 A*Teens were formed in 1998 as an ABBA tribute band.
 Their 1999 debut album The ABBA Generation consisted purely of ABBA covers and was a great success around the world.
 The album sold 3 million copies worldwide.
 The singles "Mamma Mia" (UK #12) and "Dancing Queen" (UK #21) topped the charts in Sweden.
 Their second album Teen Spirit (2001) contained new songs and was certified Gold in the United States.

 Other notable Swedish acts who had international hits during this decade are Army of Lovers, Yaki-Da, Stakka Bo, Rednex, Eagle Eye Cherry, Emilia, Teddybears and Meja.